Tjoppen/fmigo/README.md

 Things to do:

--- Merge, rename to FMIGo, cleanup, code review (Tomas, Jonas, Claude)
+* cleanup, code review (Tomas, Jonas, Claude)

--- FMU cosim wrapper for FMU model exchange, including directional
-            derivatives (Jonas + Claude)

--- check performance on high performance switches, clusters, etc.
+* check performance on high performance switches, clusters, etc.
   Abisko for TCP/IP and MPI  (Tomas, when there's free time)

--- Servers for FMI/X
-            -- support for directional derivatives and numerical Jacobians for Model Exchange support

--- Master stepper
+* Master stepper

-          -- support for NEPCE from Benedikt
+    - support for NEPCE from Benedikt
-          -- Support for TLM
+    - Support for TLM
-          -- extrapolation + interpolation
+    - extrapolation + interpolation
-          -- iterative methods
+    - iterative methods
-          -- event handling
-          -- multirate
+    - multirate
-          -- model based extrapolation model reduction and identification (Benedikt) inside FMU ModelExchange wrapper
+    - model based extrapolation model reduction and identification (Benedikt) inside FMU ModelExchange wrapper
-          -- Grand mix of model exchange and co-sim: master stepper takes change of several ME FMUs as well as cosim ones, and time-integrates the ME FMUs together with a sensible integrator.
-(See Ziegler and Vangheluwe for theory) -- define kinematic couplings in SSP
+    - Grand mix of model exchange and co-sim: master stepper takes change of several ME FMUs as well as cosim ones, and time-integrates the ME FMUs together with a sensible integrator.
+(See Ziegler and Vangheluwe for theory)
+    - define kinematic couplings in SSP

--- Simulation master
+* Simulation master

-              -- weather report
+    - weather report
-              -- database to store and communicate data
+    - database to store and communicate data

--- publication plan
+* publication plan

-               -- Edo's filter
+    - Edo's filter
-               -- large comparisons of different weak masters -- kinematic coupling
+    - large comparisons of different weak masters
+    - kinematic coupling
-               -- theory of linear stability
+    - theory of linear stability